b-enoit-be/ansible-playground/README.md

 ### TODO:
 1. be able to have multiple container of a distribution (node-alpine-1, node-alpine-2, etc)
-2. pass all nodes_* variables from make to the container
-3. keep on investigating docker compose watch
+2. keep on investigating docker compose watch
-4. add distributions (one that uses pacman, arch?, one that uses yum, one that uses dnf)
+3. add distributions (one that uses pacman, arch?, one that uses yum, one that uses dnf)